-- NEW: The gunman died from nine bullet wounds in his chest, the medical examiner says
+- The gunman died from nine bullet wounds in his chest, the medical examiner says

 - Two officers fired 16 rounds at the shooter, police say